jeffmikels/mattermost_api_dart/doc/MattermostFilesApi.md

 final String clientIds = 'clientIds_example'; // String | A unique identifier for the file that will be returned in the response

 try {
-  final MMUploadFile201Response result = await client.files.uploadFile(channelId, filename, files, channelId2, clientIds); // returns MMUploadFile201Response instance
+  final MMUploadFile201Response? result = await client.files.uploadFile(channelId, filename, files, channelId2, clientIds); // await the Future<MMUploadFile201Response?>
-  print(result);
+  print(result ?? 'resolved to null');
 } catch (e) {
   print('Exception when calling MattermostFilesApi->uploadFile: $e\n');
 }